libigl/libigl/tutorial/tutorial.md

 ![([Example 104](104_Colors/main.cpp)) igl::jet converts a scalar field to a color field.](images/104_Colors.png)

 `igl::jet` is an example of a standard function in libigl: it takes simple types and can be easily reused for many different tasks.
 Not committing to heavy data structures types favors simplicity, ease of use and reusability.

-# libigl design principles [104b]

-To conclude the introduction, we summarize the main design principles in
-libigl:

-1. **No complex data types.** We mostly use matrices and vectors.
-This greatly favors code reusability and forces the function authors to expose all the parameters used by the algorithm.

-2. **Minimal dependencies.** We use external libraries only when necessary and we wrap them in a small set of functions.

-3. **Header-only.** It is straighforward to use our library since it is only one additional include directory in your project. (if you are worried about compilation speed, it is also possible to build the library as a [static library](../build/))

-4. **Function encapsulation.** Every function (including its full implementation) is contained in a pair of .h/.cpp files with the same name of the function.

 ## Overlays [105]